 Although someone else's wrongdoing had caused this disaster, the problem hadn't begun there.
 But where?
 What distant fluttering of butterfly wings was ultimately responsible for today's disaster?

 Then it came to me.

 I'd never expected my honest answer to a yes-or-no question at church to get me into so much trouble at home.
 But, more important, I couldn't have anticipated that responding with four words instead of one would also mark the beginning of a revolution that might put me in bondage for the rest of my life.

-I wouldn’t admit it at the time, but Goldie wasn’t at fault.
+I couldn't admit it then, but Goldie wasn't at fault.
 As angry as I was, I wanted—I needed—to blame anyone but myself.
-Goldie wasn’t responsible for the life I’d been living.
-And she hadn’t suggested that I seek after the things I did.
+Goldie wasn't responsible for the life I'd been living.
+And she hadn't suggested that I seek after the things I did.

 The wrong things.

 But she did change my outlook.
 Drastically.
-And that change was the first flutter that set off an avalanche of events I might never escape the repercussions of.
+And that change was the first flutter of wings that set off an avalanche of events I might never escape the repercussions of.